How to Build a B2B SaaS Demand Generation Flywheel

 In the next section, we highlight the key rules of thumb for getting the most out of each channel.

 Plan to allocate more budget for LinkedIn ads to be successful.
-Running ads on LinkedIn are generally more expensive than Facebook and Google Ads.
+Running ads on LinkedIn are generally more expensive than Facebook (Meta Ads) and Google Ads.
 You’ll generate fewer yet higher quality leads.

-Unlike other channels, you don’t need to get granular with your targeting on LinkedIn.
+Though for any other campaigns, you don’t need to get granular with your targeting on LinkedIn.
 Specificity isn’t a must.
 Instead, provide LinkedIn with broad job titles of your ideal prospects.

 - Retarget users whom you’ve already collected pixel data from.